Statement

 Bio

 Brian Walker II (he/him) is an international Inupiat and Deg Hit’an woodcarver and multi-material sculptor from Anchorage, AK.
-He is currently an MFA candidate at Alfred University in their Sculpture Dimensional Studies program.
+He attained his MFA in Sculpture Dimensional Studies from Alfred University, as well as his BFA at the Institute of American Indian Arts.
 He is a lifelong educator that designs and teaches Art and Culturally Relevant Curriculum from grades K-12 as well as at the university level.
-Brian graduated with his BFA from the Institute of American Indian Arts in 2019, and interned with the Walt Disney Imagineering Company in 2018.
-He is a protégé of the esteemed Sugpiaq Master Artists Alvin Amason and Perry Eaton.
+He is also a protégé of the esteemed Sugpiaq Master Artists Alvin Amason and Perry Eaton.